Hilary Duff Increases Security Following ‘Scary’ Robbery At Her Home But Is Thankful No One Got Hurt

 Hilary Duff was just the latest celebrity to have been targeted in a jewelry heist.

-The Younger star was robbed while she was vacationing in Canada last week, a representative told Daily Mail.
+The Younger star was robbed while she was vacationing in Canada last week, a representative told the Daily Mail.

 The 29-year-old reportedly took “significant” measures to amp up her security after thousands of dollars worth of jewelry was stolen from her home.